-Grandfathered Employees - Any employee who was accruing benefits as an active participant in the Lay Employees Retirement Plan as of its freeze date of June 30, 2014, is a grandfathered employee and will be eligible to receive employer contributions.
+Grandfathered Employees - Any employee who was accruing benefits as an active participant in the LERP as of its freeze date of June 30, 2014, is a grandfathered employee and is eligible to receive employer contributions.

 Non-Grandfathered Employees - Non-grandfathered employees are eligible to receive employer contributions generally upon completion of 1,000 hours of service in the relevant measurement period.